Skip to main content

 Delayed or Postponed Sentences

-The term “suspended sentence" can also be called a postponed sentence or delayed sentence.
+The term suspended sentence can also be called a postponed sentence or delayed sentence.
 Delayed sentencing often follows a plea bargain.
 A plea bargain is an agreement by the defendant to plead guilty to a crime in exchange for a reduced sentence.
-For many first-time offenders, the prosecutor will offer a suspended sentence as a way to negotiate a plea agreement, so the defendant can plead guilty but avoid jail time.
+For many first-time offenders, the prosecutor will offer a suspended sentence as a way to negotiate a plea agreement so the defendant can plead guilty but avoid jail time.

-Sometimes sentences are imposed but then delayed for other reasons.
+Sometimes, sentences are imposed but then delayed for other reasons.
 A defendant who is hospitalized, for example, might not need to report to jail until after discharge.

 Unconditional Discharge

-A sentence of an unconditional discharge generally means the defendant is not subject to any imprisonment or terms or conditions of probation.
-An unconditional discharge is the end of the criminal sentence, and the defendant is released with no further penalties or restrictions.
-The defendant will still have a criminal record, and will have been found legally responsible for the criminal act, but will not serve jail time or probation.
+An unconditional discharge is the end of the criminal sentence.
+The defendant is released with no further penalties or restrictions.
+The defendant will still have a criminal record and will have been found legally responsible for the criminal act, but they won't serve jail time or probation.

 Partially Suspended or Split Sentences